By Gustavoblalmiras • Last updated: March 2026

 - smaller bottles thaw faster

-- keep in an insulated bag
+- keep water in an insulated bag

 First aid for winter: cold injuries and medication handling